pyni/handeye_calibration_with_depth_camera/README.md

 Therefore, what we do is to use a calibration plate to solve the problem of AX=XB
 ![image](https://github.com/pyni/handeye_calibration_with_depth_camera/blob/master/figure/block.png)

+# Install (Ubuntu 18.04+ROS melodic)

+1.please install easy_handeye (https://github.com/IFL-CAMP/easy_handeye.git), realsense_ros(https://github.com/IntelRealSense/realsense-ros/),in the same src of our packages (Here we also use OpenGR https://storm-irit.github.io/OpenGR/ )

+2. catkin_make all the packages

 # Performance

-Here is the performance, the calibration error is with 2mm
+Here is the performance, the calibration error is with 1~2mm

 ![image1](https://github.com/pyni/handeye_calibration_with_depth_camera/blob/master/figure/Screenshot%20from%202020-07-06%2015-08-03.png)